Studying efficiently requires you to organise your time and resources. The following are general guidelines to help you prepare for exams.

 - Don’t study for longer than 50 minutes without a break.
 It’s better to study for short intense periods with sustained concentration than long blocks of time when you are tired and not working effectively.

 - Work out when you can study most effectively.
 Are you more alert in the morning or evening?
-When in your day can you find quiet time and space?
 Schedule study times that suit your personal rhythms.

 Organise your subject material